iPRoBe-lab/D-NetPAD/README.md

 Pytorch, Numpy, Scipy, Pillow

 # Description
-The model take as input a cropped iris image and produces PA score between 0 and 1, where 0 means bonafide and 1 means presentation attack.
+The D-NetPAD takes a cropped iris image as input and produces a PA score between 0 and 1, where 0 means bonafide and 1 means presentation attack.
+Sample cropped iris images are provided in CropperImages folder.

 ![Architecure](https://github.com/sharmaGIT/D-NetPAD/tree/master/Images/Architecture.jpg)

 # Testing
 The model can be downloaded from here.
-Copy the model into Model folder and run the command: python test_D-NetPAD.py -imageFolder CroppedImages
+Copy the model into Model folder and run the command:

+python test_D-NetPAD.py -imageFolder CroppedImages

 PA score CSV file will be created in the folder of images.